matsmaiwald/matsmaiwald.github.io/_posts/2020-03-10-ETF-portfolio-returns.md

 ![3 months treasuries](/assets/plots/return_histogramm_3-months_treasuries.png)

 ![10 year treasuries](/assets/plots/return_histogramm_10-year_treasuries.png)
-## Bonds have particularly good returns in years which the stock market tanks
+## Bonds show decent returns in years which the stock market tanks
-Below we see that, as stock markets tank, investors move their funds into safer assets such as treasuries, boosting treasury returns.
+Below, we see that, as stock markets tank, investors move their funds into safer assets such as treasuries.
+As a result, the returns to treasuries typically balance those of stocks in a portfolio containing both asset classes.

 ![Returns during recessions](/assets/plots/returns_during_recessions.png)
-## ETF-Index portfolios' return profiles for different stock shares
+## ETF-Index portfolios' historic return profiles over a five-year horizon
 Lastly, let's explore how different types of simple index-ETF portfolios would have done historically.
 We'll look at portfolios with 30%, 60% and 90% of their assets in stocks.
 We then ask the question: how would these portfolios have done historically.
 In fact, we